 Rooms within the Castell are very spacious and are furnished with either Queen or King size beds, real flame gas fires, underfloor heating and wide screen TV's with DVD and CD surround sound systems.
 Each room has an integrated kitchen area with tea and coffee facilities.

 WiFi is available in all rooms.
 When the porter shows you to your room, he will provide you with instructions on how to access the WiFi connection.

 Guests staying at Castell Deudraeth enjoy free access to all Portmeirion village's facilities including the outdoor swimming pool.
 There is a courtesy mini bus service available between Castell Deudraeth and The Hotel Portmeirion.
-Lunchtime patrons of the restaurant receive a free after lunch entry ticket to Portmeirion village.
+Lunchtime patrons ordering two courses in the restaurant will receive a free after-lunch entry ticket to Portmeirion.